traveltech/form-validator/README.md

 ```

-the library will submit the form using the method specified against the form, and will expect an html partial as a response.
+The library will submit the form using the method specified against the form, and will expect an html partial as a response.

 #### form redirection

-if you wish to redirect your form to a new page upon submission i would suggest using a non-ajax form, however if for whatever reason you are unable to do so, you may return a json response that will redirect to a new page, the json must be an exact match to the following example, the redirectTo property will be the url to which you wish to redirect the user.
+If you wish to redirect your form to a new page upon submission i would suggest using a non-ajax form, however if for whatever reason you are unable to do so, you may return a json response that will redirect to a new page, the json must be an exact match to the following example, the redirectTo property will be the url to which you wish to redirect the user.

 ```json
 {